pdaether/Sublime-SymfonyCommander/README.md

 More commands are on the way.
 If you want to be informed about new versions of this plugin just watch this repro on github or watch out for some [tweets](https://twitter.com/#!/pdaether).

 If you need some Symfony code snippets in addition to this package just install [sublime-symfony2](https://github.com/raulfraile/sublime-symfony2).
-It is a great package for speed up your Symfony 2 develoment as well.
+It is a great package for speed up your Symfony 2 development as well.

 ## Usage

-### Command pallette
+### Command palette

 ![Command Palette](http://pdaether.github.com/images/command_palette.jpg "Command Palette")

 Open the Command Palette with the shortcut `Command+Shift+P` on OS X or `Control+Shift+P` otherwise.
-Alternativ you can open the Command Pallete in the menu (_Tools -> Command Palette..._).
+Alternative you can open the Command Palette in the menu (_Tools -> Command Palette..._).

 **Speedup tip:**